 Mild to moderate dehydration:

-Plays less than usual
+Less activity than usual

 Less than six wet diapers a day

-Dry mouth or cracked lips
+Less saliva or cracked lips

-Fewer or no tears when crying
+Fewer tears when crying

-Sunken soft spot on head
+Sunken soft spot on the head

-Severe dehydration (all the symptoms listed above plus):
+Severe dehydration (all the symptoms listed above, plus):

 Cool, discolored hands and feet